 Bonus Method #6: Just a Butter Knife

-So for this one, I just have a used candle that is fully hardened.
+So for this one, I just have a used candle that is fully hardened at room temperature.
 I haven’t frozen it, and I haven’t warmed it in any way.
 As a comparison to the five previous methods, I wanted to try to use just a butter knife to break the wax in half.

 So here we go.
 Honestly…it wasn’t actually that different from the frozen method.
 With the freezer, it was a bit easier to remove, probably because the wax contracts a little, releasing from the walls of the jar.
 But just using a knife wasn’t actually that difficult, leaving a similar amount of residue that would need to be washed off.
 Maybe I should have tried this method earlier…